-Updated September 13, 2012The Metro-Detroit area embraces the Halloween season.
+Updated September 19, 2013The Metro-Detroit area embraces the Halloween season.
 In fact, Detroit is arguably the haunted-house capital of the United States.
 We've got haunted attractions, lots of 'em, in all shapes and sizes and levels of fright.
-Depending on where you are located and how scared you want to get, you'll find haunted houses in Metro Detroit and Southeast Michigan in 2012 that are full of horror.
+Depending on where you are located and how scared you want to get, you'll find haunted houses in Metro Detroit in 2013 that are full of horror.

 City of Detroit and Wayne County

 In the past, Cass Community Social Services has hosted two floors of terror, and the proceeds have gone to help homeless women.
 Note: As of this writing, the Urban Legend Facebook page has the following dates listed (that appear to be in 2013): October 25th, 26th, 27th, 30th and 31st (Halloween!).

 - Detroit: The Haunted Tours at Historic Fort Wayne (AKA "Detroit Ghosts")

 The 1840s fort has provided a haunted home to lantern walking tours and all-night ghost hunts over the past few years.
 Unfortunately, Terri King, the attraction's owner and operator, moved out of the state.
 In 2009, the Historic Fort Wayne Coalition and Metro Paranormal Investigations continued the tradition with the help of the City of Detroit Recreation Department.

 Guests on The Haunted Tours of Historic Fort Wayne can learn the fort's paranormal history through a guided walking tour and then walk the grounds in hunt of their own paranormal experience on selected Saturday nights from April through early November.
 Note: Tickets are already sold out for 2013.

 - New Boston: Barn of Blood at Apple Charlie’s